mpokol/Portfolio/ProjectProposal.md

 5. [Source](https://www.statista.com/statistics/272545/annual-revenue-of-netflix/): Contains annual revenue from Netflix from 2002 to 2019.
 6. [Source](https://www.statista.com/statistics/293450/revenue-of-television-production-in-the-us/): Contains annual revenue of television production in the United States from 2009 to 2018.
 7. [Source](https://en.wikipedia.org/wiki/List_of_original_films_distributed_by_Netflix): Contains table on Netflix original movies released through 2019.

+**Inspiration:** *Streaming, Sharing, Stealing: Big Data and the Future of Entertainment* by Michael D. Smith and Rahul Telang